DC-DC converters for laptops 15, 16, 17, 18, 19, 20, 21, 22, 23, 24 volts home

 shown mounted on the negative terminal of a battery

-This shows the unit mounted on the negative terminal of a car's battery.
+This shows the dual battery isolator/combiner mounted on the negative terminal of a car's battery.
 This is not necessarily the best place to put it, but it does work.

 Questions and Answers